TABLE OF CONTENTS

 B. INTERNSHIPS: Academic units may add any of the following internship courses to the curriculum without approval by EPC.
 Academic units that offer more than one internship should use the numbering designation below and distinguish different internships by means of the specific Term-based Title.

-C. COURSES THAT FULFILL THE CULMINATING GENERAL EDUCATION ELEMENT
+C. COURSES THAT FULFILL THE CULMINATING EXPERIENCE CORE CURRICULUM ELEMENT

-D. SPECIAL TOPICS COURSES: Academic units may activate any of the special topic courses listed below to the curriculum as described above in sections 1.B.2 and 3.A.5.
+D. SPECIAL TOPICS COURSES: Academic units may activate any of the Special Topic courses listed below to the curriculum as described above in sections 1.B.2.

 Section 6.
 CATALOGS AND CLASS SCHEDULES